 Management judgment is required in determining the provision for income taxes, deferred tax assets and liabilities and the extent to which deferred tax assets can be recognised.
+A deferred tax asset is recognised if it is probable that sufficient taxable income will be available in the future against which the temporary differences and unused tax losses can be utilised.
 Management also considers future taxable income and tax planning strategies in assessing whether deferred tax assets should be recognised in order to reflect changed circumstances as well as tax regulations.
 As a result, due to their inherent nature, it is likely that deferred tax calculation relates to complex fact patterns for which assessments of likelihood are judgmental and not susceptible to precise determination.
-The amount at the balance sheet date were \$27,031,000 and \$382,000 for the Group and the Trust respectively.
+The amounts at the end of reporting year were \$23,092,000 (2007: \$27,031,000) and \$382,000 (2007: \$382,000) for the Group and the Trust respectively.